IB Primary Years Programme

 Reflective.
 They give thoughtful consideration to their own learning and experience.
 They are able to assess and understand their strengths and limitations in order to support their learning and personal development.

 We use an inquiry-based approach where our teaching methods build upon individual understandings, knowledge and interests, emphasizing how to learn and how to delve deeper, while developing critical thinking skills.
-The Units make up the Program of Inquiry and are developed under the IB's Transdisciplinary Themes, making learning for understanding more effective.
+The Units make up the Programme of Inquiry and are developed under the IB's Transdisciplinary Themes, making learning for understanding more effective.

 Each Unit allows the students to explore Key Concepts such as